University Years (1977-1984)

 This was a Danish nuclear engineer in the mechanical engineering department, a pleasant and serious professor.
 We talked about world energy, politics, energy economics, and nuclear energy.
 So I started off in Mechanical Engineering.

 Solar and other sources were interesting but clearly not economical or practical at that time, though at least solar had a promising future in the longterm.
+Nuclear power seemed the best solution for the next few decades, until solar technologies could mature.

 All the money going into military capabilities applicable to the far away Middle East, the vulnerability of the world's economies, and the potential for escalation into world war were like clouds over my head.
 I felt compelled to pour my talents into solving this situation, and I thought getting energy from the nuclei of American soil was a good solution.
 I was still a bit nationalistic at that time, too unfamiliar with the rest of the world.